EKarton/Names-To-Nationality-Predicter/README.md

 - On your browser navigate to ```http://localhost:5000```.
 The home page should appear on your browser

 ### Usage
+Please note that this project is used for educational purposes and is not intended to be used commercially.
+We are not liable for any damages/changes done by this project.

 ### Credits
+Emilio Kartono, who made the entire project.

 ### License
+This project is protected under the MIT licence.
+Please refer to ```LICENCE.txt``` for more information.